 The purpose of the Advance Notice By-law is to provide shareholders, the Board and our management with a clear framework for director nominations to help ensure orderly business at meetings of shareholders.
-Among other things, the Advance Notice By-law fixes a deadline by which shareholders must submit director nominations to the Corporate Secretary prior to any annual or special meeting of shareholders.
+Among other things, the Advance Notice By-law fixes a deadline by which shareholders must submit director nominations to the Corporate Secretary of the Corporation prior to any annual or special meeting of shareholders.
 It also specifies the information that a nominating shareholder must include in the notice in order for any director nominee to be eligible for election at any annual or special meeting of shareholders.
+No person nominated by a shareholder will be eligible for election as a director of the Corporation unless nominated in accordance with the provisions of the Advance Notice By-law.